tannergolden/Gaming-Configurations/README.md

 ## Information
 The **Gaming** repository contains all my Video Game configuration files.
 If you want to use or test my personal settings feel free to.
 However, before using the configs I created you must agree to the [License](https://github.com/Plexol/Gaming/blob/master/LICENSE) agreement.
-All Configuration files contain all settings from `Video` `Gameplay` `Controls` `Audio` and `Multiplayer` for the specific game branch selected.
+All Configuration files contain all settings from `Video` `Gameplay` `Controls` `Audio` and `Multiplayer` for the specific game selected.

 ### FAQ